The Toll of Caring for a Spouse with Dementia

 The Toll of Caring for Dementia

-According to the Alzheimer’s Association, caregivers provided an estimated 17.9 billion hours of unpaid care to loved ones with dementia in 2015.
+According to the Alzheimer’s Association, caregivers provide an estimated 18.4 billion hours of unpaid care to loved ones with dementia.

 This noble undertaking can stretch the caregiver’s limits and takes a significant toll, both emotionally and physically.
 Therefore, learning to recognize the signs of caregiver burnout are important.